theupdateframework/python-tuf/tuf/interposition/README.md

 ## Limitations (at the time of writing)

 - The entire `urllib` or `urllib2` contract is not honoured.
-- Downloads are not thread safe.
+- Downloads are not thread-safe.
 - Uses some Python features (e.g. string formatting) that are not backwards-compatible (e.g. with Python < 2.6).
 - Uses some Python features (e.g. `urllib, urllib2, urlparse`) that are not forwards-compatible (e.g. with Python >= 3).